System Design: Building a Real-Time Chat Application

 • 5-year retention: ~73 TB

-For WebSocket connections: 10M concurrent connections at peak.
+For WebSocket connections, plan for roughly 10M concurrent connections at peak.
 At ~10KB memory per connection, that is 100 GB of RAM across the cluster.
 With 16 GB allocated per server instance, you need roughly 7-8 chat server instances at peak.
-In practice, I would run 12-15 for headroom and fault tolerance.
+In practice, teams run 12-15 for headroom and fault tolerance, since a node failure must not push survivors past their connection ceiling.

-Redis Pub/Sub handles 500K+ messages/second on a single node, so one Redis cluster with a few replicas covers us comfortably.
+Redis Pub/Sub handles 500K+ messages/second on a single node, so one Redis cluster with a few replicas covers this workload comfortably.
+The constraint that bites first is almost always memory for live connections, not message throughput.

 Push Notifications for Offline Users